NickAkincilar/QlikSense_SFDC_Chrome_Extension/README.md

  ![](https://github.com/NickAkincilar/QlikSense_SFDC_Chrome_Extension/blob/master/Settings.jpg?raw=true)

+## IMPORTING & EXPORTING CONFIGURATION SETTINGS
-You can also **import or export an existing configuration**  using  **Import Settings**  button.
-Just paste the configuration JSON string in to the box and click on  **IMPORT**  &  **SAVE**.
+You can **import or export an existing configuration** using  **Import Settings**  section.
+Just paste the configuration JSON string in to the input box then click on  **IMPORT**  &  **SAVE**.
 It will preconfigure all the fields for you.

-If you manually configure all the settings, you can hit the **SAVE** button which will overwrite the JSON string in the settings textbox.
+To export an existing configuration, click the **SAVE** button which will overwrite the JSON string in the settings textbox.
 You can copy this JSON string and share with others to replicate the same configuration where they can paste & import it.